Semuliki National Park Uganda

 How to get to Semuliki National Park

 There are two major roads from Kampala to Fort Portal: Kampala-Fort Portal via Mubende is about 180 Km. (about 4-5 hrs drive) while Kampala -Fort Portal via Masaka, Mbarara and Kasese is about 465 Km (7-8 hrs).
 In both routes 2-wheel drive vehicles can be useful.
-While the Kampala-Fort Portal via Mubende is much shorter, the Kampala-Fort Portal via Masaka, Mbarara and Kasese gives you opportunity to Visit Lake Mburo National Park, Kyambura Wildlife Reserve, Rwenzori Mountains National Park and Queen Elizabeth National Park.
+While the Kampala-Fort Portal via Mubende is much shorter covering a distance of 290 km, the Kampala-Fort Portal via Masaka, Mbarara and Kasese gives you opportunity to Visit Lake Mburo National Park, Kyambura Wildlife Reserve, Rwenzori Mountains National Park and Queen Elizabeth National Park.

 From Fort Portal, A 2-3 hours drive on the rough road towards Bundibugyo will bring you to Sempaya Gate (52Km).
 Semuliki national Park headquarters at Ntandi is 6Km further from the gate along the same route.
 A vehicle with high clearance is recommended.